 Owning commercial properties is a great way to make a side income.
-If you’re thinking about buying a building, but you don’t know where to start with commercial property maintenance, not to worry.
+If you’re thinking about buying a building, or you have already started researching how much the earnest money deposit will be in your state, but you don’t know about potential costs for commercial property maintenance, not to worry.
 In this guide, we’ll go over how to keep your building in top shape.

 Why Is Maintenance Important?